 - Parties led by leaders with dominating, charismatic personalities rather than well-defined policy positions.

 - Regarding Europe, generally parties that display euro-sceptic or anti-Nato tendencies.

 - Anti-Corporate Progressive Presidential candidates in US Elections whose political ideologies fell outside the political mainstream were also included.

 So while the consequence of the recent rise in populism hasn’t yet destabilised financial markets, the level of uncertainty will surely remain high while such parties remain realistic power brokers in major national elections.

 Prior to the last decade, the only comparable rise in populism started in the 1920s and culminated in WWII.
 So although populism has proved unpredictable in recent years, the rise surely increases the risks to the current world order and could set off a financial crisis at some point soon.

 You’re reminded that close encounters of the populist kind almost never end well for anyone, including the populists themselves.

 This time will be no exception.

-And remember, Alternative for Germany (AfD) is about to enter the Bundestag.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+And remember, Alternative for Germany (AfD) is about to enter the Bundestag.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.